Enigmatis/polaris-united/packages/polaris-graphql-logger/README.md

 ### Overview

-This library organizes and defines everything that wrapped around using a classic graphql logger.
+Polaris GraphQL Logger allows you to write standardized logs easily, using a polaris-logs logger, and wrapping a classic graphql logger.

 #### GraphQLLogProperties